SRCH2/srch2-ngn/documentation/docs/index.md

 class through the asynchronous callback method *onNewSearchResults(...)* for the implementation of the interface *SearchResultsListener*.

-This method will be executed by background threads.
-So in order to update the user interface of your application, the search results must be passed to the UI thread.
-This can be done by implementing your own Handler on the UI thread and pushing the search results to the UI thread; or more simply be registering the SearchResultsListener to call back to the UI thread by calling:
+This method will be executed by background threads and by default the callback *onNewSearchResults(...)* will also be executed from a background thread.
+In order to update the user interface of your application, the search results must be passed to the UI thread.
+This can be done by implementing your own handler on the UI thread and posting messages, or calling *runOnUiThread* from an *Activity* from within the *onNewSearchResults* callback method.
+However, this default behaviour can be overridden by registering the *SearchResultsListener* to callback to the UI thread by
+calling:
 ```
 SRCH2Engine.onResume(mContext, mSearchResultsListener, true);
 ```